Exterran Production Grows 24% with Miller PipeWorx Welding System | MillerWelds

 A 24% increase in production

-One key feature is the advanced RMD technology, which gives Exterran welding operators the ability to improve the deposition rate in the stringer pass to the point where they can eliminate the second hot pass — saving about 15 minutes per weld.
-Wire feed speeds went from 160 inches per minute to about 290 inches per minute with the process.
+One key feature is the advanced RMD technology, which gives Exterran welders the ability to improve the deposition rate in the stringer pass to the point where they can eliminate the second hot pass — saving about 15 minutes per weld.
+Deposition rates went from about 160 inches per minute to about 290 inches per minute with the process.
 Weld inches increased from 4.5 to 8.5 inches per minute.

 “That’s been key to our productivity improvement.
 We think that the RMD has kind of revolutionized how we approach pipe welding and weld efficiency,” Ehricke says.
-“It takes a lot of variation out of the hands of the worker, and the machine does a lot of the adjusting for the employee.”
+“It takes a lot of variation out of the hands of the worker.
+The machine does a lot of the adjusting for the employee.”

 “We’ve seen a 24% improvement on the same numbers we were producing last year, with the same group of people,” Koprivnak says.
 “This year we’re performing at world-class levels.”

-After a few more months with the new machines, productivity grew even more for Exterran, with the facility seeing a 30% boost in production.
+After a few more months with the machines productivity grew even more, with the facility seeing a 30% production boost.

-The productivity increase at the Brittmoore location pipe shop means business volume has also grown significantly, as the facility can retain more work internally.
+That increase at the Brittmoore pipe shop means business volume also grew significantly, as the facility can retain more work internally.
 It enabled the location to virtually absorb all additional growth internally, rather than outsourcing the work.
 Return on investment for the welding system at the Exterran Brittmoore facility was just over two months.

 “There’s no way we’d be able to handle the volume that we’re seeing without the PipeWorx,” Ehricke says.
 “It eliminates a lot of the time and effort that was spent working through a lot of the challenges we were facing before.”